Tickhill was designated a conservation area on 23 February 1970. A full appraisal has yet to be carried out.

 Building form is relatively simple although civic buildings can be more elaborate.
 There is an almost equal distribution of limestone and brick as the traditional material, which is rendered on some buildings.
 Principle roof materials are slate and clay pantiles.
 Limestone boundary walls are an important and extensive feature of the conservation area.
 The churchyards, the grounds of the castle, the open field in the middle of Lindrick and the area around the Friary and Friary Farm provide important areas of green open space in the area contrasting with the denser urban developments elsewhere.
 These open areas are also well endowed with trees as is the town in general.

-Within the conservation area there are 103 listed structures, including the Grade I listed Church of St. Mary and the Grade II* listed structures of Castle House within the grounds of the former castle (the walls and grounds of the castle are also a scheduled monument), St. Leonard's Hospital, the Friary and Lindrick House.
-These can be viewed on the map as well as on the list in the Downloads and Resources section.
+Within the conservation area there are 102 listed structures, including the Grade I listed Church of St. Mary and the Grade II* listed structures of Castle House within the grounds of the former castle (the walls and grounds of the castle are also a scheduled monument), St. Leonard's Hospital, the Friary and Lindrick House.
+These can be viewed on the Heritage Map which gives the address, grade and reference number of the listed building.
+The reference number can be used to find the listing description for any individual listed building using the Historic England database.
 Outside the conservation area but still within the settlement of Tickhill are five further listed buildings and there are nine additional listed buildings in the rest of the parish of Tickhill.

 Further Information about Conservation Areas can be found at Conservation Areas in Doncaster.

 If you have any queries about the conservation area contact: email@example.com

 Doncaster Council, Civic Office, Waterdale, Doncaster, DN1 3BU